I teach photography lessons in Wilmington, Delaware, primarily at the Delaware Art Museum but also privately.

-Private Lessons
+Private Lessons by Danny Schweers

 Subject matter is up to the student.
 Usually students just want to know how to operate their cameras, but some are interested in how to take better photos, how to keep track of all their photos, or how to do post-processing with Lightroom or Photoshop software.

-In general, lessons are here in Arden, Delaware.
+In general, lessons are the Village of Arden, Delaware.
 We can meet elsewhere, but I usually charge for my travel time unless we meet close by, say at a library or coffee shop.
 Click here to contact me.
 My rates are $45/hour, for one person or many.
 Most students come for one session and a few students return more often.
 Sometimes people give my photography lessons as gifts.
 Recently a student signed up for ten lessons and got their employer to pay for the training.

 For details and to register for classes at the Delaware Art Museum, visit the museum’s website or call the museum at 302 571-9590.